objectionary/try-phi/README.md

 * Expressions look more familiar after both mainstream languages **and**  𝜑-calculus.

-* The code becomes a bit sparser, due to placeme of an attribute value **under** name
+* The code becomes a bit sparser, due to placement of an attribute value **under** name

 ## Neutral sides of this dialect
 * The dialect preserves the uniqueness of what an arrow `>` or a colon `:` bind, namely, an attribute name with its value.